 The abbreviation SIL (Safety Integrity Level) is used by several standards.
 In each standard, it relates however to different process, architectural and technical requirements.
 Some of the standards use different abbreviations like ASIL (Automotive SIL).
 Some others use the same abbreviation (SIL), with the risk of confusion and misunderstandings.

-For example the SAS level (german:“Sicherheitsanforderungsstufe” for Safey Integrity Level) as it is used by SIRF (Sicherheitsrichtlinie Fahrzeug; EBA) is not the same as SIL level (“Safety Integrity Level”) as used by EN 50128/EN 50129.
+For example the SAS level (German:“Sicherheitsanforderungsstufe” for Safey Integrity Level) as it is used by SIRF (Sicherheitsrichtlinie Fahrzeug; EBA) is not the same as SIL level (“Safety Integrity Level”) as used by EN 50128/EN 50129.
 SIRF (SAS) only uses part of the measures listed in appendix E of EN 50129, less organizational and process measures, and no defined limit for the hazard rate.
-SIL in the context of IEC 61508 is different than SIL in the context of EN50129.
+SIL in the context of IEC 61508 is different than SIL in the context of EN 50129.
 Sometime more complexity is added by defining SIL as Software Integrity Level instead of Safety Integrity Level (see e.g. EN 50657).

 There is not something like separate SIL level of a Failure Detection and Monitoring blocks (Diagnostic) belonging to a safety function classified to certain SIL.
 Some standards allow to reduce the required integrity level by 1, but from a functional safety point of view the diagnostic is part of the safety functions.
 Integrity requirements apply to diagnostic as well.
-Further decomposition analysis can allow to reduce the integrity level, but usually not to exclude any safety requirements.
+Further decomposition analysis can allow reducing the integrity level, but usually not to exclude any safety requirements.

-Some integrity/diagnostic measures are performed at each startup of the system (e.g. RAM test, Flash CRC check, output tests, etc.).
+Some integrity/diagnostic measures are performed at each start-up of the system (e.g. RAM test, Flash CRC check, output tests, etc.).
 These tests are very important, as they are e.g. used for argumentation on diagnostic measures, or for fault detection time (test interval) in the safety analysis.
 However, sometime the operation condition can change (new project, new requirements, etc.).
 Systems which were regularly powered-down, stay powered-up for longer time.
 For example, modern rail systems are nowadays often continuously powered-on, without re-start every morning.
 In such cases the intended diagnostic measures will not become effective.
 If needed by the safety analysis, regular re-start shall be therefore explicitly specified in the safety manual, operator documentation, etc.

-Learn how to avoid functional safety errors in future safety projects.
+Learn how to avoid functional safety errors in future safety projects